Wigtown

-Wigtown (/ˈwɪgtən, -taʊn/ (both used locally); Baile na h-Ùige) is a town and former royal burgh in Wigtownshire, of which it is the county town, within the Dumfries and Galloway region in Scotland.
-It lies east of Stranraer and south of Newton Stewart.
-It is known as "Scotland's National Book Town" with a high concentration of second-hand book shops and an annual book festival.
+Wigtown (/ˈwɪgtən, -taʊn/ (both used locally); Baile na h-Ùige) is a small historic market town and former royal burgh in Dumfries and Galloway, Scotland.
+Historically part of Wigtownshire, of which it is the county town, it lies east of Stranraer and south of Newton Stewart.
+It had a population of 859 in 2022.

-Wigtown is part of the Machars peninsula.
+Wigtown is known as "Scotland's National Book Town" with a high concentration of second-hand book shops and an annual book festival.
+It is part of the Machars peninsula.

 History

 Name origins

 W.F.H.
 Nicolaisen offered two explanations for the place-name Wigtown.
 One theory was that it meant 'dwelling place', from the Old English 'wic-ton'; however, if it is the same as Wigton in Cumbria, which was 'Wiggeton' in 1162 and 'Wigeton' in 1262, it may be 'Wigca's farm'.
 Other sources have suggested a Norse root with 'Vik' meaning 'bay', giving the origin as a translation of 'The town on the bay'.